Industry Professional Instructors

 Take your Excel skills to the next level with hands-on Excel training in NYC or live online.
 Get started in Excel with our beginner class, master advanced techniques with our advanced class, or learn it all with our Excel Bootcamp.

-In this beginner Excel workshop, you'll learn calculations, basic functions, graphs, formatting, printing - with a comprehensive course review at the end of the class.
-This basic Excel class is perfect for those with limited experience looking to expand their proficiency.
+Join us for a beginner Excel workshop where you'll learn the essentials of Microsoft Excel, including calculations, basic functions, graphs, formatting, and printing.
+This comprehensive course is perfect for those with limited experience looking to expand their proficiency.

-In this intermediate Excel class, you'll learn functions such as VLOOKUP and SUMIFs; summarize data with Pivot Tables; Sort & Filter databases; and split and join text.
+Learn intermediate Excel functions like VLOOKUP and SUMIFs, and how to summarize data with Pivot Tables, Sort & Filter databases, and split and join text.
+Gain the skills needed to utilize complex Excel functions and prepare for more advanced training.

 Leverage Excel knowledge in more advanced financial training or take your analytics skills to the next level with our data analytics courses.

-Learn the skills you’ll need to become a Data Analyst or Business Analyst, including data analysis, visualization, statistical analysis, and how to work with relational databases.
-Build a portfolio of projects and prepare for a career.
+Learn the essential skills needed to become a Data Analyst or Business Analyst, including data analysis, data visualization, and statistical analysis.
+Gain practical experience through real-world projects and prepare for a successful career in the field of data analytics.

 Learn the concepts and skills covered in these courses or your tuition is on us.
 See details and terms & conditions.